 South La Jolla Shores Beach

-Following this beach south you will come upon is one of the best tide pools of all the beaches in San Diego.
+Following this Beach south, you will come upon one of the best tide pools on all the beaches in San Diego.

-I have since been at least a dozen times here with my kid’s, and we always seemed to see unique things.
+I have since been here with my kids at least a dozen times, and we always seemed to see unique things.

 If I remember correctly, we saw a little octopus once.
-But the sea anemones, oh they are everywhere, and you might even see a few crabs and fish around too!
+But the sea anemones are everywhere, and you might even see a few crabs and fish around too.